 Mounting Debt Forces Hard Landing For India's Jet Airways

 India's oldest private airline, Jet Airways, was one of the first carriers to emerge as the country's economy opened up in the early 1990s.
-At one time, it boasted more commercial aircraft than any airline on the subcontinent.
+At one time, it boasted more commercial aircraft than any other airline on the subcontinent.

 But earlier this week, that once-dazzling fleet of 120 planes was down to just seven.
 And before dawn Thursday, after months of wooing investors for cash that just didn't come, Jet Airways landed its last plane on the tarmac at its home base in Mumbai – at least for now.